When Their Truck Was Overloaded, They Owe You

 - Many trucks out there weigh even more than the rules allow.

-- The heavy loads increase the risk of tip-over accidents.
+- The heavy loads increase the risk of tip-over crashes.

 - Coal trucks are vulnerable to jackknifing accidents with the truck folding on itself.